To be honest, what other people think about my hair is usually awesome or terrible. However, what really matters, in my world, is how I experience it.

 As I put these stories aside, I clear space.
 In this new space, I choose.
 I am committed to practising and here I am creating something new.
 I am the change I want to see.
 I know now that there is nothing in the future, nothing!
 Nothing besides my actions who I choose to be.

 Automatic negative thoughts I’ve ingrained all my life still naturally come up.
 However, each and every time I will choose again my new choice, over and over.
 I create my next action.
 That victim way of being will not shape the future I want.
-So I declare that: ‘I take responsibility over my perception of myself.
+So I declare that: ‘I take responsibility for my perception of myself.
 Life is uncertain but I can always choose who I am – in the face of anything – any circumstance.

 Who do I choose to be?
 I am a force of nature.
 Who I choose to be is self-valid.
 Unleashed.
 Direct.
 Certain.
 Assertive.
 Free.
 Playful.
 Confident.
 Curious.
 Present.
 A Celebration.
 And what that makes available?
 A celebration of being in love with myself.